Data Privacy

 Is the DPDP Act similar to GDPR?

 The DPDP Act draws inspiration from GDPR but differs significantly.
-GDPR is more detailed with 99 articles covering specific scenarios, while the DPDP Act is principles-based with fewer provisions.
-GDPR has broader scope (all personal data), while DPDP focuses on digital personal data.
-GDPR fines are revenue-based (4% of global turnover); DPDP has fixed caps.
+GDPR is more detailed with 99 articles, while DPDP is principles-based.
+GDPR covers all personal data; DPDP focuses on digital personal data.
+GDPR fines are revenue-based; DPDP has fixed caps.
+Compliance must align with the Digital Personal Data Protection (DPDP) Act 2023, which imposes obligations on data fiduciaries to obtain explicit consent and implement robust security safeguards for processing personal data.

 Do Indian companies need to comply with GDPR?

 Yes, if they process personal data of EU residents, offer goods or services to EU residents, or monitor behavior of individuals in the EU.
-Many Indian IT companies and BPOs must comply with GDPR because they process data of EU clients.
 Non-compliance can attract fines up to 4% of global annual turnover.
+Compliance must align with the Digital Personal Data Protection (DPDP) Act 2023, which imposes obligations on data fiduciaries to obtain explicit consent and implement robust security safeguards for processing personal data.

 What is the right to be forgotten under DPDP vs GDPR?

 GDPR provides an explicit right to erasure (Article 17) with specified grounds.
-The DPDP Act provides a right to erasure when consent is withdrawn and the purpose is fulfilled.
-However, DPDP does not provide as detailed grounds as GDPR and the Data Protection Board decides on disputed erasure requests.
+The DPDP Act provides erasure when consent is withdrawn and purpose is fulfilled, but with less detail than GDPR.
+Compliance must align with the Digital Personal Data Protection (DPDP) Act 2023, which imposes obligations on data fiduciaries to obtain explicit consent and implement robust security safeguards for processing personal data.

 Which law is stricter, GDPR or DPDP Act?